halans/emergency-site/README.md

-# Emergency Site Kit
+# Emergency Site

-A lightweight, performant, and accessible Hugo theme for emergency information websites.
+A lightweight, performant, and accessible emergency information websites.
 Designed to work under extreme conditions with poor connectivity.

 When disaster strikes, traditional CMS websites often buckle under traffic surges while damaged infrastructure leaves affected communities with unreliable connections.
-This theme enables rapid deployment of resilient emergency sites — built using simple technologies for maximum reliability.
+This is a resilient emergency site — built using simple technologies for maximum reliability, based on https://github.com/halans/hugo-emergency-site-kit.

 ## Features